|

 Minor vs. major changes

 Major changes are a different story.
-Moving servers between data centers, migrating applications to the cloud, or deploying a new ITSM platform all require coordination across multiple teams.
+Moving servers, migrating to the cloud, or deploying a new ITSM platform all require multi-team coordination.
 These need documented rollback plans, scheduled testing windows, and explicit stakeholder sign-off before anyone starts.

 DimensionChange managementConfiguration management